MunawarRaza/zabbix/README.md

 0 ! → 0
 ```

-#### Item key format ####

-Following is the format to specify the key

-key_name[parameter1, parameter2, parameter3...]

-key_name can be --> 0-9a-zA-Z-_.

-paramters:

-- An item key can have multiple parameters that are comma separated
-- Each key parameter can be either

-        - a quoted string
-        - an unquoted string
-        - an array
-- The parameter can also be left empty, thus using the default value.
-In that case, the appropriate number of commas must be added if any further parameters are specified.
-For example, item key icmpping[,,200,,500] would specify that the interval between individual pings is 200 milliseconds, timeout - 500 milliseconds, and all other parameters are left at their defaults
-- It is possible to include macros in the parameters.
-Those can be user macros or some of the built-in macros

-        - To see what particular built-in macros are supported in item key parameters, search the page Supported macros for[a link](https://www.zabbix.com/documentation/current/en/manual/appendix/macros/supported_by_location)

 #### Item types ####
 Item types cover various methods of acquiring data from your system.
 Each item type comes with its own set of supported item keys and required parameters.
 Its means, it depends on you, how to get or using which type of item type you want to get the value from the target machine